 Career Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) predicted that quality control inspectors would see little or no change in employment opportunities from 2014 through 2024.
-Their median annual salary was $36,000, the BLS reported in May 2015.
+The U.S. Bureau of Labor Statistics (BLS) predicted that quality control inspectors would see an 18% decline in employment opportunities from 2018 through 2028.
+Their median annual salary was $38,250, the BLS reported in May 2018.

 Continuing Education and Certification Information